sandhawke/dv/templates/node20/docs/coding-environment/response-format.md

 You may set UNIX file permissions, such as executable permission, on files you are sending as attachments, using the X-Unix-Mode header, which takes octal file permissions.

+To delete a file, make an attachment using that file's pathname and on the Content-Disposition header include the parameter action=delete.
+The body for that attachment should be: [delete this file]

 Unless you need a different boundary string for uniqueness, start your response to the user with: Content-Type: multipart/mixed; boundary="boundary-01"